-If you’re lucky enough to tour the deep narrow gorge of Wadi Qelt, 4 km west of Jericho, then you can see one of the most spectacular sights in Israel, Saint George’s Monastery.
+If you’re lucky enough to tour the deep narrow gorge of Wadi Qelt, Israel, 4 km west of Jericho, then you can see one of the most spectacular sights in the Holy Land, Saint George’s Monastery.
 The location is close to the ancient road that Jesus would have walked on between Jerusalem and the Jordan Valley and where He set his parable of the Good Samaritan.
 The Greek Orthodox monastery was built in the 4th century clinging to the steep cliffs overlooking Wadi Qelt.

 Saint George’s Monastery was established in the 5th century by the Egyptian monk John of Thebes (St. John of Choziba) together with five Syrian hermits that were living in caves overlooking Wadi Qelt.
 They chose the site because of its proximity to the cave where tradition holds that the Prophet Elijah was fed by ravens.
 Years after the original monks had settled in Wadi Qelt, Persian invaders rampaged through the gorge, destroying the monastery and killing the 14 monks that lived there.

 Who Was Saint George of Koziba?

 The monastery is named after its most famous monk, Saint George of Koziba (or Choziba).
 He was a Cypriot who left his home country as a teenager after both his parents were killed and traveled to the Holy Land to devote himself to God.
 Saint George of Choziba died in c.620.

 On a trip to the monastery, you should dress modestly and act with respect as it is still a place of worship.
 A dusty road leads up to the monastery and you can either walk or ride on a donkey-taxi to the monastery gate.
 The gateway opens onto the middle level of the structure which has been built into the rockface.